 Update your resume and use job search skills in finding an eligible employer who can provide you with the quality work experience related to your field of study.
 Please refer to eligible employer guidelines below.
 Review and have the attached program description available for the employer to review.
 Contact or visit one of our Employment and Training Centres listed below to speak to an Employment Advisor, to update your resume or for guidance on job-search skills and labour market information.
 Due to COVID-19 restrictions, please call ahead.

 1-800-545-5113, ext 249

 1455 Idylwild Drive, Nanicost, Fort Frances

 1-800-545-5113, ext 201

-If the employer has agreed to hire you, complete the attached Student Application form.
-The employer will also have to complete the attached Employer Application form.
-The employer may contact Shirley Kelly, Program Supervisor 1-800-545-5113, ext 226 if there are any questions on the program, application process or payment policies.
+If the employer has agreed to hire you, complete the CEM 2022 Application Package form.
+The employer will also have to complete the Employer Application section in the application.
+Please contact Tracey Councillor, Youth Programs Co-ordinator at 1-800-545-5113, ext 261 or email: [email protected] for further information.

 There is an increasing demand on the CEM program.
 With limited funding, not all applications may receive the level of funding as requested or may be assessed against other priorities.